Disclaimer: New EUDR developments - December 2025

 Let’s walk through some frequently asked questions about CBAM cost calculations and CBAM certificate prices.

-Use this formula: CBAM cost = quantity × embedded emissions per tonne × weekly EU ETS price.
-You’ll need to run this calculation for each CBAM-covered good you import.
+Use this formula: CBAM cost = quantity (in metric tonnes) × embedded emissions per tonne × weekly EU ETS price.
+You’ll need forecasto run this calculation for each CBAM-covered good you import.

 For example, let’s say you’re importing 500 tonnes of unwrought aluminium (CN code 7601).
 Assume your supplier provides verified emissions data showing embedded emissions of 4.9 tCO₂e per tonne.
 If the average weekly EU ETS price is €75 per tonne, then your CBAM cost would be: 500 × 4.9 × 75 = €183,750.